am-teich/kirby-patterns/readme.md

 ## Pattern template

-Patterns don't necessarily need to have a template file, but if you want to use them in your templates or snippets, you should create a file called `{patternname}.html.php` in the pattern folder.
+Patterns don't necessarily need to have a template file, but if you want to use them in your templates or snippets, you should create a file called `{patternname}.twig` in the pattern folder.

 In your pattern template you can use all the methods and functions from Kirby's APIs.
 You have full access to the `$site`, `$pages` and `$page` variable and everything else mentioned in the cheat sheet.

 ## Pattern configuration

-You can add an optional `{patternname}.config.php` file to your pattern to further set it up.
+You can add an optional `config.php` file to your pattern to further set it up.

 A pattern config file must return an associative PHP array: